Absorbent incontinence aids

 Tips: There are already corresponding apps for smartphones for on the go.

-Before and during the trip: Plan for bathroom breaks
+Before and during the trip: Plan toilet visits

-Whether it's a business appointment, an outing with friends, or the start of a vacation – before you set off, there is often a rush.
-Nevertheless: Remember to go to the toilet one last time before you leave.
-Then your bladder is emptied and shouldn't call for attention right away.
-And even during the journey, it's important to plan regular breaks for toilet visits.
-When traveling by train or plane, it makes sense to reserve a seat near the restroom.
+Whether it's a business appointment, outing with friends, or start of a vacation – before you go, there is often a rush.
+Still: remember to go to the toilet once more before departure.
+Then the bladder is emptied and should not signal again immediately.
+And even during the trip: plan regular breaks for toilet visits.
+When traveling by train or plane, it is advisable to reserve a seat near the restroom.

 Often, a weak pelvic floor is the cause of incontinence.
-The pelvic floor muscles surround the urethra – together with the sphincter, they control the bladder outlet.
-If these muscles are too slack, uncontrolled urine leakage can occur.
-Regular exercise (e.g., cycling, swimming, or walking) is an important foundational measure for a strong pelvic floor.
-However, specific pelvic floor exercises should also be integrated into daily life – they help to specifically strengthen the muscles.
+The pelvic floor muscles surround the urethra – together with the sphincter muscle, they control the bladder outlet.
+If these muscles are too slack, it can lead to uncontrolled urine leakage.
+Regular exercise (e.g., cycling, swimming, or walking) is an important basic measure for a strong pelvic floor.
+In addition, special pelvic floor exercises should be integrated into daily life – they help to specifically strengthen the muscles.
 It is important to perform the exercises correctly and regularly (preferably daily) and to stay consistent.
-Extra tip: A special training aid for insertion into the vagina (comparable to a tampon) can be a useful accompanying measure for women to improve the perception of the pelvic floor and to train the muscles specifically and correctly.
-This way, an externally visible indicator shows at a glance whether and how strongly the contraction is being performed.
-A simple visual feedback that is a real help for many affected individuals.
+Extra tip: A special training aid for insertion into the vagina (comparable to a tampon) can be useful for women as a supportive measure to improve the perception of the pelvic floor and to train the muscles specifically and correctly.
+An outwardly visible indicator shows at a glance whether and how strongly the contraction is performed.
+A simple visual feedback that is a real help for many affected.

 For women:

 A weak pelvic floor muscle is one of the most common causes of incontinence.
-Therefore, targeted pelvic floor training plays a central role in managing incontinence (especially stress incontinence) to get the symptoms under control.
+Therefore, targeted pelvic floor training plays a central role in managing incontinence (especially stress incontinence) to control the symptoms.
 Here we have compiled exercises for women that specifically activate and strengthen the pelvic floor muscles.

 Exercise 1: Sitting

-• Sit up straight on a chair with a hard seat.
+• Sit upright on a chair with a hard seat.

-• Feel your two sit bones and try to bring them closer together imaginatively – while doing this, engage your pelvic floor muscles, keeping your gluteal muscles relaxed.
+• Feel your two sitting bones and try to bring them closer together imaginatively – while doing so, contract the pelvic floor muscles, keeping the gluteal muscles relaxed.

-• Repeat the exercise three times and pay attention to the correct breathing sequence (see box).
+• Repeat the exercise three times, paying attention to the correct breathing sequence (see box).

 Exercise 2: Sitting